Huegoxaga/notes/os/linux.md

 - Both the `| more` and the `| less` command provide paging functionality in a command line environment.
 For example `help | less`. shows output that can be control using up and down arrow.
 - `| grep <filterString>` Grep will return only those lines in the file that contain the supplied string.
 For Example `cat /etc/man.config | grep MANPATH`
 - `startx` start X Windows System GUI.
+- `shutdown` command arranges for the system to be brought down in a safe way.
+All logged-in users are notified that the system is going down and, within the last five minutes of shutdown time, new logins are prevented
-- `shutdown –h now` shutdown immediately.
+  - `shutdown –h now` shutdown immediately
-  - `shutdown -h 12:00`
+  - `shutdown -h 13:00` schedule system shutdown at 1 P.M:
+    - `-h` Requests that the system be either halted or powered off after it has been brought down, with the choice as to which left up to the system
+  - `shutdown +10` shutdown in 10 minutes from now
-  - `shutdown –r now` restart immediately.
+  - `shutdown –r now` restart immediately
+  - `shutdown +10 "Updating"` shutdown in 10 minutes with boardcast message
+  - `shutdown -c "Canceled"` cancel scheduled shutdown
 - `reboot` reboot the machine.
 - `appname —version` check the current version for any app.
 - `man <command name>` the man pages for Linux commands.